c0debreaker/highlight-json-st/README.md

 ## What is it for?

 Kinda bored with how my .json files appear in Sublime Text.
-I found a solution from this page, https://github.com/shaunakv1/twilight-tmTheme-better-json-highlight
+I found a solution from this page, [Twilight theme with better JSON Highlight](https://github.com/shaunakv1/twilight-tmTheme-better-json-highlight)

 I copied few lines from his xml code that is used for updating the colors of a json object.
 I wasn't sure if it was going to work because I was using a different theme, AfterGlow.
 Fortunately, it worked and I'm happy to share it with you!